6 Uses for Glycerine, a Jack-of-all-trades Wonder Compound

 5. Paints, Inks and Plastics

 Glycerine has lots of industrial applications.
-For instance, it used to be the main ingredient in antifreeze, but it's largely been replaced by other chemicals that don't taste as sweet, and therefore don't attract and kill animals when it's spilled on the ground.
+For instance, it used to be the main ingredient in antifreeze, but it's largely been replaced by other methanol and ethylene glycol, which don't taste as sweet and therefore don't attract and kill animals when it's spilled on the ground.

 Glycerine is an important building block of paints and resins used for coating things like wires.
 It's also used as a softener in plastics, and is used extensively in food wrappers because it's nontoxic and can prevent shrinkage.